 To kill all vegetation in walkways, driveways and other areas where you don’t want any living thing to grow again, mix two cups ordinary table salt with one gallon of white vinegar.
 Do this in a container that is larger than one-gallon capacity so you have room for the salt.
 Apply the lid and shake to dissolve the salt.
 Salt dissolves more quickly in vinegar than in water, but it takes a bit of doing.
 It may not completely dissolve, but that’s okay.

 Add 1 teaspoon of liquid dishwashing soap (this is to break the surface tension of the mixture so it will stick to the plant material you’ll be killing).
 Pour into an ordinary garden sprayer.
 Apply to weeds or grass on a dry, sunny day to areas you don’t want to see vegetation of any kind in the future.

 The presence of salt in this recipe is what will eventually bring permanence to your weed killing.
 The salt will penetrate and leach into the soil.
 It may take several applications, but in time the presence of salt will “sterilize” the soil in this area so that nothing will grow there.
 Plan well before you go this permanent route.

-These homemade weed killer recipes are not only cheap, both are completely non-toxic to humans and animals.
-In fact, except for the soap (not toxic, but not very tasty) you could have fun with the family tonight when you tell them you made the salad vinaigrette using 3 parts olive oil to 1 part weed killer!
+These homemade weed killer recipes are not only cheap, but both are also completely non-toxic to humans and animals.
+In fact, except for the soap (not toxic, but not very tasty), you could have fun with the family tonight when you tell them you made the salad vinaigrette using 3 parts olive oil to 1 part weed killer!